Yuliya-beCode/restaurant-css-framework/README.md

  2. css
  3. bootstrap (the most popular CSS Framework for developing responsive and mobile-first websites)

-    For visual effects I have used services such unsplash and canva
+    For visual effects I used services such as unsplash and canva.

     The website is considered to be responsive, at least for small and medium screens.
+Only

     The website consists of five accessible pages: welcome, menu, pictures, restaurants and contact.